babel/babel-eslint/README.md

 - `sourceType` can be set to `'module'`(default) or `'script'` if your code isn't using ECMAScript modules.
 - `allowImportExportEverywhere` (default `false`) can be set to `true` to allow import and export declarations to appear anywhere a statement is allowed if your build environment supports that.
 Otherwise import and export declarations can only appear at a program's top level.
 - `codeFrame` (default `true`) can be set to `false` to disable the code frame in the reporter.
 This is useful since some eslint formatters don't play well with it.
+- `plugins` is an array which let you add more babel parser syntax plugins.
+Note that most of plugins are enabled by default, so you don't need to add something explicitly.
+You can enable `typescript` plugin via this option, and the `flow` plugin will be disabled automatically.
+- `excludePlugins` is an array which let you disable some plugins.
+One possible use case is that you don't want to use one experimental ECMAScript feature accidently.
+Note that you don't need to disable `flow` plugin if you have enabled `typescript` plugin.

 **.eslintrc**